 This blog was made to help us see the roses, smell them, pick them and then give them to someone else to enjoy.

 I believe that every person on this planet has a million characteristics that no one else has.
 You are uniquely you.
 You are the only one with your hair, feet and hands.
 No one smiles like you do.
 No one’s hug feels like yours does.
 I also believe that each person was put on this earth for a special purpose.
 Hopefully, this blog will help you find that purpose for you.

 Why is this blog called The Beehive Connection?
 Well, bees are busy, and productive..and legend has it, that Melissa (that’s me) is the queen bee of the beehive, so why not.
 You can call me your highness, if you are so inclined. 🙂

 Who am I?

 I am the 3rd of 11 children.
-I am the 4th sibling (and only girl) on the front row.
+In the picture I am on the front row all the way over to the right (and the only girl) .
 You will notice that there are only 10 kids in this picture.
 That is because the last child came a couple of years later.
 There is a total of 6 boys and 5 girls.
 We are a crazy bunch!